-The exports figure beat expectations of a 1.0 percent fall while imports also came in stronger than the forecast 0.5 percent decrease.
+The exports figure beat expectations of a 1.0 percent fall while imports also came in stronger than the forecasted 0.5 percent decrease.

 The seasonally adjusted trade surplus in December narrowed to 21.4 billion euros.
 This was smaller than the Reuters consensus forecast of a surplus of 21.7 billion euros.

 ($1 = 0.8140 euros) (Reporting by Michael Nienaber; Editing by Paul Carrel and Andrew Roche)